Translated by Sandy Lau

 How about going to see various fireworks spread across the night sky in the middle of summer together with your loved ones and friends?
 Summer in Japan can be best enjoyed while taking part in these fun, unforgettable events.

-* This article is a revision updated for 2018 of an article originally published on July 27th, 2017.
+*This article is a 2019 revision of an article originally published on July 27, 2017.